 119 Akeley Hall, Lock Haven University

-Our faculty members are subject-matter experts in their chosen fields with solid academic and professional backgrounds.
-The faculty utilize a variety of learning techniques so that our students not only have the knowledge base necessary to compete in today’s economy but they also understand how to apply that knowledge base to address real world problems and issues.
-In April of 2016 the College was named after benefactor Stephen Poorman whose gift of over 7 million dollars was the largest in the history of Pennsylvania’s State System of Higher Education.
+Our faculty members are subject-matter experts in their chosen fields.
+The faculty utilize a variety of learning techniques so that our students not only have the knowledge base necessary to compete in today’s economy, but they also understand how to apply that knowledge base to address real world problems and issues.
+Our clear and primary focus is on student success.

 Beyond the classroom, we continue to innovate as we create centers of excellence in Entrepreneurial Leadership; Sport Management; Industrial and Manufacturing Innovation; Crime Solving and Forensics; and Adventure Tourism and Outdoor Recreation.
 We are working

 with local and regional leaders and businesses; partners in the Pennsylvania State System of Higher Education; and international partners to develop creative solutions to our social and economic challenges and opportunities.